cite-architecture/CitableBase.jl/docs/src/urns.md

     See [this post on julia bloggers](https://www.juliabloggers.com/the-emergent-features-of-julialang-part-ii-traits/) for an introduction to the "Tim Holy Trait Trick" (THTT). .

 We first define a subtype of the abstract `UrnComparisonTrait`.
-It's a singleton type with no fields which we'll use as the trait value for our ISBN type.  `CitableBase` provides the `urncomparisontrait` function to determine if a class implements the `UrnComparisonTrait` so we'll import `urncomparisontrait`, and define a function returning a concrete value of `IsbnComparable()` for our type `Isbn10Urn`.
+It's a singleton type with no fields which we'll use as the trait value for our ISBN type.  `CitableBase` provides the `urncomparisontrait` function to determine if a class implements the `UrnComparisonTrait` so we'll import `urncomparisontrait`, and define a function returning a concrete value of `IsbnComparable()` for the type `Isbn10Urn`.

 ```@example urns
 struct IsbnComparable <: UrnComparisonTrait end